goldbattle/libelas-gpu/ReadMe.md

 The key difference is the changing of most of the methods in the ELAS class to being virtual.
 This allows for the sub-classes to override such methods.
-This allows for seemless transition between the GPU and CPU code.
-Additionally, the methods where converted to
+This allows for seamless transition between the GPU and CPU code.
+Additionally, the methods where converted to public to allow for the testing and comparison of the two methods directly.

 ## Building